 The blue of Arthur's eyes fades, even as his tattered gaze remains fixed on Merlin.
 The salt of tears and blood stings Merlin's nostrils.
 He presses his palm to Arthur's chest, nearly digging his fingers beneath the skin, reaching for what is still loose, still ripped.
 Arthur's breath stutters, hitches, and finally freezes.
 His fingers go slack on Merlin's wrist, trembling for just an instant and then falling still.
 Merlin is caught in a terrible void of silence, feeling the last torn tissue inside mend together so… so slowly.

 He feels a hand at his nape, and fingers lacing sluggishly around one wrist.
 Merlin finally relinquishes the sound of Arthur's heart, feeling like he is made of stone, unable to move, unable to see and not feel ill.
-He's never felt so worn through, as if his skin is trying to drop off his bones.
+He's never felt so worn through, as though his skin is trying to drop off his bones.
 It's a colossal effort to lift his head.

 The sphere shivers and cracks, splintering in every conceivable direction.
 Merlin can feel it giving way, can hear the yelling beyond growing louder and louder.
-Another struggle to let go of Arthur completely, and then he has done it, and he's gone numb, but he's standing and looking out, waiting for the shield to fall completely away.
+Another struggle to let go of Arthur completely, and then he has done it, and he's gone numb, but he's standing and looking out, waiting for the shield to fall away.

 They all stare at him.
 The knights' swords have gone slack at their sides, and they are open-mouthed and staring.
 Morgana is on her feet, clutching Gwen and staring.
 Uther is up, his hunting dagger clenched in one hand, and staring.
 The fury, the ruthlessness, is bitter in the king's features.
 The last magic slips away with a low hum, and the field goes silent.